 The kitchen is run by sushi master Fabian Saravanja who is young but started training to be a sushi master in his teens.
 Quite impressive.
 Previous experience includes Time Restaurant in Zagreb and Kinoteka in Split.

-The menu is a combination of asian-fusion style dishes with plenty of sushi options.
-There is a diverse range of options from sushi, to ceviche, gyoza to ramen and curry.
-However, if you’re looking for mains, beefsteak, tuna steak, teriyaki chicken and hoison duck are also great options.
+The menu is a combination of Asian-fusion style dishes with plenty of sushi options.
+There is a diverse range of options from sushi to ceviche, gyoza to ramen and curry.
+However, if you’re looking for mains, beefsteak, tuna steak, teriyaki chicken and hoisin duck are also great options.

-We started off light with spicey edamame that weren’t as spicy as they look, in a good way.
+We started off light with spicey edamame that wasn’t as spicy as they look, in a good way.
 The chunky pieces of paprika were sweeter than expected but beware, it’s still spicy.

 Followed by the tuna tataki, which was recommended by our waiter.
 My husband initially wanted the ceviche and carpaccio but they were out of white fish.
 Never mind, I wasn’t too keen on his desires so I was more than happy with the tuna tataki.
 This is one of the winning dishes at Maguro, the tuna perfectly seared and being so fresh it literally melts in your mouth.